 The Government and Politics Department is staffed by highly-qualified and experienced teachers, who are committed to providing an excellent learning experience for students following the subject.

-In the first section of this unit, you will examine how Britain is governed, including the role of the Prime Minister and Cabinet and the functions of both the House of Commons and the House of Lords.
+In the first section of this module, you will examine how Britain is governed, including the role of the Prime Minister and Cabinet and the functions of both the House of Commons and the House of Lords.

 You will also look at the role of individual MPs and evaluate their powers and responsibilities.
-In addition the course examines the nature and reform of the UK constitution, the role of the judiciary in the UK political system and devolution.
+In addition, the course examines the nature and reform of the UK constitution, the role of the judiciary in the UK political system and devolution.

 You will also look at the different electoral systems in the UK and the ideologies, views and functions of political parties will be examined.
-You will then consider the activities and impact of pressure groups and conclude with a study of the European Union.
+You will then consider the activities and impact of pressure groups, and conclude with a study of the European Union.

 Section three deals with comparative politics, where you will use what you have learned about the government and politics of the UK and the USA to draw comparisons and contrasts between the two systems.
+This aspect of the Government and Politics A Level has a 33% weighting overall.

 HOW THE COURSE IS DELIVERED